UNCOMMENT FOR INTERACTIVE PLOTTING

 sensors = snake5.sensors(method=sensor_method)

-my_choice = turn_ids[argMax(best_agent_func(sensors))]
+my_choice = turn_ids[arg_max(best_agent_func(sensors))]

 snake5.turn(my_choice)